lastmile-ai/aiconfig/aiconfig-docs/docs/introduction/basics.md

 _**AI Workbooks are to AIConfig what Jupyter notebooks are to `ipynb`**_

-We believe that notebooks are a perfect iteration environment for generative AI -- they are flexible and multi-modal, with no vendor lock-in.
+We believe that notebooks are a perfect iteration environment for generative AI -- they are flexible, multi-modal, and collaborative.

 The multi-modality and flexibility offered by notebooks and `ipynb` offers a good interaction model for generative AI.
 The `aiconfig` file format is extensible like `ipynb`, and AI Workbook editor allows rapid iteration in a notebook-like IDE.